OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 ### Real cross-language compatiblity
 <image src="{{ site.urlimg }}/kevin_hartmann/dolphins.jpg" />

- Up until now, code has been largely written in one language; and porting code to another language, despite programs to assist automated translation, has always been a tedious and error prone task.
-Translating the syntax of one language into another is straightforward, but managing the subtle differences in language semantics between one langugage and another was what made the task so difficult and error prone.
+ Up until now, a given program has usually been written in a single programming language; and porting part or all of that code to a different programming language, despite programs to assist automated translation, has always been a tedious and error prone task.
+Translating the syntax of one programming language into another is straightforward, but managing all the subtle differences in programming language semantics is what makes the task so difficult and error prone.

 A successful toolkit for semantic analysis could change all that.
-When computer can verify that two sections of code have the same semantic meaning, it means that those two sections of code do the same thing, no matter how different they appear, and no matter what language they were written in.
+When a computer can verify that two sections of code have the same semantic meaning, it means that those two sections of code do the same thing, no matter how different they appear, and no matter what language they were written in.

 One of the things the people at the 𝕂 framework site have already developed is [A Language-Independent Proof System for Full Program Equivalence](http://fsl.cs.illinois.edu/index.php/A_Language-Independent_Proof_System_for_Full_Program_Equivalence).
-It demonstrates a formal, mathematical way to prove that two programs do the same thing, no matter what language those programs are written in.
-It does so by demonstrating that the two programs have are _semantically equivalent_; that is, for some set of semantic behaviour that we are concerned about, the two programs do the same thing!
+It demonstrates a formal, mathematical algorithm to prove that two programs do the same thing, regardless of what programming languages those programs are written in.
+It does so by demonstrating that the two programs have are _semantically equivalent_; that is, for some set of semantic behaviour that we are concerned about, the two programs can be mathematically proven to do the same thing!
 Since that sort of semantic manipulation is exactly what the 𝕂 system is designed to do, I'd be quite surprised if the 𝕂 system isn't can't do that sort of manipulation in the near future.
-For all I know, it might be able to do it today.
+For all I know, it might already be able to do it today!

 ### Smarter compilers
 <image src="{{ site.urlimg }}/kevin_hartmann/tunnel.jpg" />